DreamOfTheRedChamber/system-design-interviews/README.md

 	- The nature of a disaster is that many things fail at once, making it impossible to handle redundancy by duplicating servers at a single data center.
 Instead, it is necessary to ensure data is kept safe at another geographic location, and it is quite common for companies to ensure high availability by having different components at different offices.

-### Replication mode
-#### Synchronous and Asynchronous
-* Asynchronous: The master does not wait for the slaves to apply the changes, but instead just dispatches each change request to the slaves and assume they will catch up eventually and replicate all the changes.
-* Synchronous: The master and slaves are always in sync and a transaction is not allowed to be committed on the master unless the slaves agrees to commit it as well (i.e. synchronous replication makes the master wait for all the slaves to keep up with the writes.)

-#### Synchronous vs Asynchronous
-* Asynchronous replication is a lot faster than synchronous replication.
-Compared with asynchronous replication, synchronous replication requires extra synchronization to guarantee consistency.
-It is usually implemented through a protocol called two-phase commit, which guarantees consistency between the master and slaves.
-What makes this protocol slow is that it requires a total of four messages, including messages with the transaction and the prepare request.
-The major problem is not the amount of network traffic required to handle the synchronization, but the latency introduced by the network and by processing the commit on the slave, together with the fact that the commit is blocked on the master until all the slaves have acknowledged the transaction.
-In contrast, the master does not have to wait for the slave, but can report the transaction as committed immediately, which improves performance significantly.
-* The performance of asynchronous replication comes at the price of consistency.
-In asynchronous replication the transaction is reported as committed immediately, without waiting for any acknowledgement from the slave.

 ## Cache
 ### Why does cache work